 I can tell if you will be rich or not by the way you answer a couple questions.
 But remember, even if you give the wrong answer, you can always change your answer if you change your way of thinking.
 Would you like to try to answer the first question?
 Good.
 Here it is: What is money’s purpose?
 What is money for?

 The child will probably answer that money is to buy things.
 You can then check to see if they mean things like toys, clothes, houses, vacations, etc. If they say that’s what they mean, then you say, I’m sorry, you probably won’t be rich.

 The child will then want to know the right answer.
 With proper seriousness, you say:

-Money is not for buying things.
-The purpose of money is to make more money.
+If you want to be rich ,you need to remember: Money is not for buying things.
+The purpose of having money is to make more money.
 If you always remember that and act accordingly, then you will have plenty of money to buy things.
 But always remember, money is for making more money.
 That’s the kind of thinking that will make it possible for you to become rich.

 I don’t buy things from vending machines anyway, so what should I care if people who use a credit card get charged more?
 Vending machine prices are the worst kind of retail markup.
 Far better to avoid the convenience and eat and drink things brought from home.
 But if you really want to pay for it, you can pay an extra 10 cents — that’s like an additional 6% — for using a credit card.